Adnexal Masses in Adolescents

 - Tube: tubo-ovarian abscess, hydrosalpinx, ectopic pregnancy.

-- Vaginal/Uterus: Anomalies (oblique vaginal septum, Mullerian anomalies)
+- Vagina/Uterus: Anomalies (obstructing longitudinal vaginal septum, Mullerian anomalies, imperforate hymen)

 - Gastrointestinal: appendiceal abscess

 - Other: Paratubal cysts, peritoneal inclusion cysts, pelvic kidney

 Adolescents with adnexal masses can present with symptoms, although even large masses may be asymptomatic.
 Abdominal pain may be due to torsion, cyst rupture, or hemorrhage into a cyst.
 Other symptoms may include abdominal distention or endocrine manifestations such as precocious puberty, uterine bleeding, amenorrhea, or virilization.
 Nausea and vomiting may occur with torsion.
 Cyclic pain suggests vaginal or uterine anomalies.
 Acute pain suggests torsion, a ruptured or hemorrhagic ovarian cyst, ectopic pregnancy, or tubo-ovarian or appendiceal abscess.
 Disruption of menstrual cyclicity, sexual activity, contraceptive practices and sexually transmitted disease exposure should be discussed and confidentiality assured.